lubuntu-team/manual/source/3/3.1/3.1.7/kde_partitionmanager.rst

 Customizing
 -----------
 To toggle showing a statusbar that shows pending operations check/uncheck the :menuselection:`Settings --> Show Statusbar` checkbox in the menu.
 To toggle showing your devices side pane check/uncheck the :menuselection:`Settings --> Panels Shown --> Devices`.
 To toggle showing information about the currently selected partition check/uncheck the :menuselection:`Settings --> Panels Shown --> Infromation` checkbox in the menu.
 To toggle showing log output of check/uncheck the :menuselection:`Settings --> Panels Show --> Log Output` checkbox.

+To customize settings for KDE Partition Manager press :kbd:`Control+Shift+,` or :menuselection:`Settings --> Configure KDE Partition Manager`.
+The :guilabel:`General` tab has settings for aligning partitions and defaults for partitions.
+To change where your sectors on your disc align to use the :guilabel:`Sector alignment` field.